A couple of days ago, I was reading Proverbs 20—slowly and intentionally. When I got to verse 5, it had me in a chokehold:

 Scripture asks this intentionally.
 Because finding is not accidental—it is strategic.
 It means you recognize what is present, not just what is presented.
 God, in His wisdom, often hides what is valuable.
 Those who are faithful are not always loud, obvious, or easily recognized.
 Because of His investment in them, He covers them in His goodness and mercy.

-To say humans are generally good or generally evil is a generalization—and that is not the mark of wisdom.
-Scripture teaches us to keep one eye closed in prayer and one eye open in watchfulness.
-Don’t focus so much on “protecting your peace” that you miss how God may disrupt your life to restore it.
-But don’t choose chaos when He promises perfect peace.
+To claim humanity is inherently good or evil is oversimplification.
+We are of God, yet the world lies in wickedness.
+Goodness exists alongside evil—always.
+That is why Scripture teaches us to keep one eye closed in prayer and one eye open in watchfulness.
+Don’t protect your peace at the cost of missing God’s restoring work—but don’t choose chaos when He promises perfect peace.

 So what do we do?
 We trust the Lord with all our hearts and refuse to lean on our own understanding.
 In all our ways, we acknowledge Him, and He will direct our paths (Proverbs 3:5–6).